|Upsilon Deuteron Chapter - Rush|

 What is Rush?

-Wabash Rush officially begins the Friday night of Honor Scholar weekend.
+Wabash Rush officially begins the Friday night of Scarlet Celebration weekend.
 (Yes, rush begins while you're still in high school.)
-Granted, the weekend is officially devoted to earning scholarship money, but a second purpose is to introduce you to Greek life at Wabash College.
+One of the main purposes of Scarlet Celebration weekend is to introduce you to Greek life at Wabash College and get a feel of where you would like to live as a Wabash man.
 What's the best way to get a feel for a fraternity?
 Living in the house for a weekend is more informative and genuine than a month's worth of stuffy meetings.

 In addition, each house has something going throughout the weekend to give you something relaxing between exams.
 In the past, comedians, bands, and athletic tournaments have been great ways for incoming students to get to know the houses on campus.
 Most importantly, they are all laid back and give you the opportunity to see the brothers in their own environment.